 A second site was chosen near Belene, also near the Danube border with Romania.
 This was with a view to building four or six large units.
 Site works started in 1980 and construction of the first VVER-1000 V-320 unit started in 1987.
 This was partly built (40%, with 80% delivery of equipment) but was aborted in 1991 due to lack of funds.

 Both NEK and Kozloduy Nuclear Power Plant plc are subsidiaries of Bulgaria Energy Holdings (BEH).
 Kozloduy is the country's lowest-cost electricity producer.

 Operating nuclear power reactors in Bulgaria

 Planned and proposed nuclear power reactors in Bulgaria

 |Total planned (1)

-A contract with a consortium of Rusatom Services and Bulgaria’s risk Engineering Ltd was signed in January 2016 to extend the operating licence of unit 6 by 20 years.
+A contract with a consortium of Rusatom Services and Bulgaria’s Risk Engineering Ltd was signed in January 2016 to extend the operating licence of unit 6 to 60 years.
 The work is expected to take 30 months.
 The government is strongly committed to the life extension and uprate to 104% of original capacity for both units.